drishangupta/AI_Hackathon_Finder/PROJECT_STORY.md

-# Hackathon Hunter: The Complete Journey of Building and Deploying an Autonomous Hackathon Discovery Engine
+# FindAthon Prime: The Complete Journey of Building and Deploying an Autonomous Hackathon Discovery Engine

 ## Inspiration